awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

 The integration of GraphBolt into GraphStorm's workflow means that users can now:

-1. Load and process larger graphs with fewer hardware resources.
+1. Train models on larger graphs with fewer hardware resources.
 2. Achieve faster training and inference times with more efficient graph sampling framework.
 3. Utilize GPU resources more effectively for graph learning.